jeffknupp/blog/in_progress/new_post.md

 This is all very standard when discussing functions (or *subroutines*) in most programming languages.
+There are times, though, when it's beneficial to have the ability to create a function which, instead of simply returning a single value, is able to yield a series of values.
+To do so, it would have to "remember" where it left off each time.

-There are times, though, when it's beneficial to have functions that can do work, yield an intermediate value, then later resume where they left off.
-I say "yield a value" because they don't "return" in the normal sense. `return` implies that the function is "returning" execution to the point at which it was called.
-"Yield," however, implies that the transfer of control is temporary and voluntary, and the function expects to regain it in the future.
+Earlier, I said "yield a series of values" because out hypothetical function doesn't "return" in the normal sense. `return` implies that the function is "returning" execution to the point at which it was called.
+"Yield," however, implies that the transfer of control is temporary and voluntary, and our function expects to regain it in the future.

-"Functions" with these capabilites are a subset of `coroutines`, and they're incredibly useful.
-Consider the following example where the main issue is one of controlling iteration:
+"Functions" with these capabilites are called `generators`, and they're incredibly useful.
+The `yield` statement was initially introduced to give programmers the ability to create a `generator function` in much the same way they already wrote normal functions.
+Consider the following example where the main issue is controlling
+iteration:

 ### Example: Fun With Prime Numbers